 PARTICULARS OF CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEEARNINGS AND OUTGO

 Information pursuant to Section 134(3)(m) of the Companies Act 2013 read with theCompanies (Accounts) Rules 2014 in respect of Conservation of Energy and TechnologyAbsorption and Foreign Exchange Earnings and Outgo is given in Annexure III forming partof this Report.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Details of loans guarantees and investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the financial Statements.
+Details of loans guarantees and investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the financial statement.

 PARTICULARS OF EMPLOYEES AND OTHER ADDITIONAL INFORMATION

 The information required under Section 197(12) of the Companies Act 2013 read withRule 5(2) & 5(3) of the Companies (Particulars of Employees) Rules 1975 as amendedand the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 (theRules) are set out in Annexure IV to this Report.
 However as per the provisions ofSection 136 of the Companies Act 2013 the Annual Report excluding the aforesaidinformation is being sent to all the members of the Company and others entitled thereto.Any member interested in obtaining a copy of the statement may write to the Company.